How to Write a Scholarship Essay

 • Use concise language.

 Make the statements in your scholarship essay as short as possible to avoid boredom among your audience.
-Using concise language helps you to create enough space for you to write the essential parts of your essay.
+Using concise language helps you create enough space for you to write the essential parts of your essay.

 • Proper choice of words.

 It is always advisable for you to use words that you are conversant with.
 Misusing words in your essay affects your credibility negatively.
 Therefore, if you do not know the meaning of a particular word, avoid it.

 • Always take time to edit your work.